DHTMLGoodies/ludoDB/README.md

 Requests for
     http://myServer/Game/1/read

-will then be passed to router.php with "/Game/1/read" as the $_GET['request'] param.
+will then be redirected to router.php with "/Game/1/read" as the $_GET['request'] param.